Trending Topics

 Defense against vehicle attacks

-Tire deflation devices can also be used as permanent or temporary deterrents, but they are unlikely to stop a large vehicle which has already built up momentum.
+Tire deflation devices can also be used as permanent or temporary deterrents, but they are unlikely to stop a large vehicle that has already built momentum.
 Firearms can be used to deflate tires, but rarely blow tires like we see in the movies.
 Instead, bullet holes tend to deflate tires slowly, and the projectiles pose threats to other officers and innocent bystanders.

-Policy concerns
+Policy concerns with motor vehicle attacks

 This brings us to the growing impetus of police policy makers seeking to prohibit the use of gunfire from or at vehicles.
 Such policy is best structured around the legal or moral justification of using deadly force, not the specifics of application.
 In other words, administrators who prohibit their officers from firing at or from a vehicle are tying their hands from possible life-saving solutions.